Have you ever heard the story of mermaids living on beautiful Jeju Island, off the coast of South Korea?

 Since old times, Jeju has often been called Samda-do, a nickname associated with the three most abundant things on the island: wind, rock, and women.

-Unlike other places, when men are the breadwinner, on Jeju Island, women are the lead.
+Unlike other places, when men are the breadwinner, women are the lead on Jeju Island.
 They have to take care of themselves, support their family with jobs such as fishing, farming, raising animals.

 Especially, the women here are also in charge of diving to look for sea products.
-They are called Haenyeo, which translates as female divers.
+Therefore, they are called Haenyeo, which translates as female divers.

-It’s not clear when the Hanenyeo started on Jeju Island in South Korea, but in the history of the Goryeo period (X-XIV century), ancient Koreans mentioned female divers.
+It’s not clear when the Hanenyeo started on Jeju Island in South Korea, but ancient Koreans mentioned female divers in the history of the Goryeo period (X-XIV century).